 Frequently Asked Rideshare Insurance Questions

-Don’t I already have insurance through Uber or Lyft?
+Don’t I already have coverage through the Lyft or Uber Insurance Policy?

 Yes.
-Both Uber and Lyft’s insurance provide $100,000 in contingent liability coverage when you are online waiting for a ride request (period 1).
+Both The Lyft and Uber insurance policies provides $100,000 in contingent liability coverage when you are online waiting for a ride request (period 1).
 They both also provide $1 million in liability coverage and $50,000 in collision coverage if you have an accident while you are on your way to pick up a passenger (period 2), or while a passenger is in the vehicle (period 3).

-However, neither Uber or Lyft provide collision coverage during period 1.
+However, in most markets, neither Uber or Lyft provide collision coverage during period 1.
 Even worse, your personal auto insurance policy will not provide collision coverage if you have an accident while online for Uber or Lyft.
 Here’s how this could be a problem for a rideshare driver.

 Basic rideshare insurance provides liability and collision coverage when you are online and waiting for a passenger request.
 Essentially, it extends your personal auto insurance into period 1.
 Once you accept a ride, Lyft or Uber’s insurance takes over.
 This type of insurance is often called gap coverage.
 If the driver in the example I gave above had this type of coverage, their insurance company would pay for their vehicle repairs.